OpenMOSS/Thus-Spake-Long-Context-LLM/README.md

 <div align="center">
  <p align="center">

-   <a href="https://arxiv.org/abs/2502.17129">📝 Paper</a> | <a href="#Updates">📄 List</a> | <a href="https://huggingface.co/papers/2502.17129">🤗HF</a>
+   <a href="https://arxiv.org/abs/2502.17129">📝 Paper</a> | <a href="#paper-list">📄 List</a> | <a href="https://huggingface.co/papers/2502.17129">🤗HF</a>

 </p>
 </div>

 阅读[中文](./README_zh.md)版本

 > This repository provides a collection of papers and resources focused on long-context LLMs, including architecture, infrastructure, training, and evaluation.
+For a clear taxonomy and more insights about the methodology, you can refer to our survey: [Thus Spake Long-Context Large Language Model](https://arxiv.org/abs/2502.17129).
+>
-For a clear taxonomy and more insights about the methodology, you can refer to our survey: [Thus Spake Long-Context Large Language Model](https://arxiv.org/pdf/2502.17129).
-In this survey, we give a global picture of the lifecycle of long-context LLMs from four perspectives: **architecture**, **infrastructure**, **training**, and **evaluation**, including **length extrapolation**, **cache optimization**, **memory management**, **architecture innovation**, **training infrastructure**, **inference infrastructure**, **long-context pre-training**, **long-context post-training**, **long-context MLLM (mainly long VideoLLM)**, and **long-context evaluation**, showcasing the full spectrum of long-context technologies.
+> In this survey, we give a global picture of the lifecycle of long-context LLMs from four perspectives: **architecture**, **infrastructure**, **training**, and **evaluation**, including **length extrapolation**, **cache optimization**, **memory management**, **architecture innovation**, **training infrastructure**, **inference infrastructure**, **long-context pre-training**, **long-context post-training**, **long-context MLLM (mainly long VideoLLM)**, and **long-context evaluation**, showcasing the full spectrum of long-context technologies.
 At the end of this survey, we present 10 **unanswered questions** currently faced by long-context LLMs.
 >
+> This survey is inspired by the symphonic poem, **Thus Spake Zarathustra**. *We draw an analogy between the journey of extending the context of LLM and the attempts of humans to transcend its mortality*. *We also try to combine this survey and the symphonic poem*, and make **a 36-minute video with music** to show the development of the long-context-related work.
+Please enjoy it in [Bilibili](https://www.bilibili.com/video/BV11h9AYoEY) or YouTube (soon).
+>
 > We appreciate any useful suggestions for improvement of this paper list or survey from peers and commit to regularly updating the repository.
+If you would like to include your paper or any modifications in this survey and repository, please feel free to raise issues or send an email to xrliu24@m.fudan.edu.cn.
+We sincerely appreciate your collaboration!
 >
-> If you would like to include your paper or any modifications in this survey and repository, please feel free to raise issues or send an email to xrliu24@m.fudan.edu.cn.
-We sincerely appreciate your collaboration!
+> We would also like to mention [A Comprehensive Survey on Long Context Language Modeling](https://github.com/LCLM-Horizon/A-Comprehensive-Survey-For-Long-Context-Language-Modeling/blob/main/assets/lclm-survey.pdf) ([Github](https://github.com/LCLM-Horizon/A-Comprehensive-Survey-For-Long-Context-Language-Modeling)), a concurrent survey that provides a collection of papers and resources focused on Long Context Language Modeling.
+They also provide a clear taxonomy and valuable insights about long-context LLMs.
+More reference can also been found at [Awesome-LLM-Long-Context-Modeling](https://github.com/Xnhyacinth/Awesome-LLM-Long-Context-Modeling).
 >
 > If you find our survey useful for your research, please consider citing the following paper: